dima1993d/privacy-policy/README.md

 # privacy-policy
-The app AR card will need acsess to camera in order to work properly to display AR and take picture in order for share feature to work
+This app uses AR technology and will need acsess to camera in order to work properly